 Our Estate Planning attorney has the experience you need to address all your questions regarding wills trusts and probate, including estate administration.
-He is a knowledgeable and compassionate lawyer.

 We are located 5 minutes from the Portage County courthouse in Ravenna, OH.
 Our law firm was created in 2000, and our lawyers have been servicing the Portage County community ever since.